Parents with strong credit scores can borrow money to cover education costs —so your children can focus on what’s really important.

 That's it, you're done!
 Once you're approved, the lender will send your funds directly to the school you choose.

-After you’ve maxed out your child’s undergraduate loans, as a parent, you can choose to fund your child’s education by borrowing money in your own name under a parent loan.
+After your child has maxed out their undergraduate loans, as a parent borrower, you can choose to fund their education by borrowing money in your own name under a parent loan.

-Unlike PLUS loans for graduate students, federal PLUS loans taken out by parents aren’t eligible for most income-driven repayment plans.
+Unlike the PLUS loan program for graduate students, federal PLUS loans taken out by parents aren’t eligible for most income-driven repayment plans.
 However, parents who take out PLUS loans can combine them in a federal Direct Consolidation Loan and then repay the new consolidation loan under an Income Contingent Repayment (ICR) plan.

-If you’d rather have the certainty of a fixed-rate student loan, most private lenders offer those, too.
-You’ll pass up the chance to start out making lower monthly payments but if interest rates go up, your monthly payments will remain unchanged.
-Also keep in mind that private student loans don’t offer some of the borrower benefits packaged with federal loans, like access to income-driven repayment (IDR) plans and the potential for loan forgiveness after 10, 20 or 25 years of payments.
+Private student loans, however, are taken out from private lenders.
+Keep in mind, though, that private student loans don’t offer some of the same benefits packaged with federal loans, like access to income-driven repayment (IDR) plans and the potential for loan forgiveness after 10, 20 or 25 years of payments.

+But IDR plans themselves have pros and cons.
 IDR plans can help graduates with modest earnings pay off big loan balances.
 But they aren’t the best solution for everyone — stretching out your payments over a longer period will in many cases increase the total amount repaid.
-If you do qualify for loan forgiveness, you may face a large tax bill.
+If you do qualify for loan forgiveness, you might face a large tax bill.

 Frequently Asked Questions

-When you take out a federal student loan, the interest rate is fixed for the life of the loan, but private student loans come in more flavors than government loans.
-With private student loans, the interest rate can vary depending on the credit risk, and whether you’d rather have a fixed-rate or variable-rate loan.
-Pick a variable-rate private student loan, and you’ll start out with a better interest rate than you’d get on a fixed-rate private loan with the same repayment term.
+With private parent student loans, the interest rate depends on the borrower or cosigner’s credit risk, and whether you’d rather have a fixed-rate or variable-rate loan.
+If you pick a variable-rate private student loan, you’ll start out with a better interest rate than you’d get on a fixed-rate private loan with the same repayment term, but the rates are subject to change with the market.

 If you’d rather have the certainty of a fixed-rate student loan, most private lenders offer those, too.
 You’ll pass up the chance to start out making lower monthly payments but if interest rates go up, your monthly payments will remain unchanged.